 Or maybe a text lights up your cellphone: “YOUR PAYMENT DECLINED WITH [YOUR CREDIT CARD NUMBER] … CALL 888-555-1234 IMMEDIATELY.”

 Both messages are just sneaky, illegal scare tactics that unsavory debt collectors may use in their odious attempts to squeeze cash from you — even if you don’t owe anyone any money.

 You can fight back.
-You might even get a free lawyer to fight for you.
-You can also check out our Collector Harassment page in our Solutions Center.
+You might even get a lawyer to fight for you for free.

 Debt collection businesses must abide by federal laws designed to protect consumers.
 Federal courts have banned dozens of firms from participating in the debt collection business due to abuse allegations.

 Here’s what to watch for and how to stop harassment by debt collectors.

 A federal law called the Fair Debt Collection Practices Act details practices that are off-limits for debt collectors.
 According to the Federal Trade Commission (FTC), they include:

 - Using foul language.

 - Calling you at work — if they’ve been told your employer doesn’t allow you to get such calls in the workplace.

 - Falsely claiming to be a lawyer or someone who works for a government agency.